Katushechka/Monitors/README.md

 # Monitors
-The main goal of this assignment are to learn and implement the follow concepts of multithreading:
+The main goals of this project are to learn and implement the follow concepts of multithreading:

 -Monitors as synchronization mechanisms.